aakechin/cutPrimers/README.md

   --primersStatistics, -stat - name of file for statistics of errors in primers.
 This works only for paired-end reads with primers at 3'- and 5'-ends
   --error-number, -err - number of errors (substitutions, insertions, deletions) that allowed during searching primer sequence in a read sequence.
 Default: 5
   --primer-location-buffer, -plb - Buffer of primer location in the read from the end.
+Default: 10 --primer3-absent, -primer3 - if primer at the 3'-end may be absent, use this parameter --identify-dimers IDIMER, -idimer IDIMER - use this parameter if you want to get statistics of homo- and heterodimer formation.
+Choose file to which statistics of primer-dimers will be written.
+This parameter may slightly decrease the speed of analysis
-Default: 10 --threads, -t - number of threads
+  --threads, -t - number of threads
 ```
 ## Citation